flipperdevices/flipperzero-firmware/documentation/RoadMap.md

 ## What we're planning to implement in 1.0.0

-- Loading applications from SD (tested as PoC, work scheduled for Q2)
 - More protocols (gathering feedback)
 - User documentation (work in progress)
-- FuriCore: get rid of CMSIS API, replace hard real time timers, improve stability and performance (work in progress)
 - FuriHal: deep sleep mode, stable API, examples, documentation (work in progress)
 - Application improvements (a ton of things that we want to add and improve that are too numerous to list here)

 ## When will it happen and where I can see the progress?

-Release 1.0.0 will most likely happen around the end of Q3
+Release 1.0.0 will most likely happen around the end of 2023Q1

 Development progress can be tracked in our public Miro board: